papadreama/InsightLab/content/university courses.md

   - math
 ---

-As a associate teaching professor at [Drexel University](https://www.drexel.edu), I teach a variety of courses in [[mathematics]], as well as various interdisciplinary courses for the Honors College.
+As a associate teaching professor at [Drexel University](https://www.drexel.edu), I teach a variety of courses in mathematics, as well as various interdisciplinary courses for the Honors College.

 ## Math Courses
 - [Calculus](https://wealldomath.com)